rmcgibbo/npcuda-example/README.md

 - swig for the swig wrapping method.
 I've tested with version 1.3.40
 - cython for the cython wrapping method.
 I've tested with version 0.16

-### NOTE: You should REALLY be using EPD python (http://www.enthought.com/products/epd.php).
-It will come with everything.

 To install, `cd` into your directory of choice -- either `swig` or `cython`.
 Then, just run `$ python setup.py install`.
 To see if everything is working, run `$ nosetests`